jithujoshyjy/Cliver/README.md

 #### Conditionals

 There are two types of conditionals in Cliver; if conditional and match expression.
+The `pass` keyword skips the current conditional block.

 ##### If Conditional
 There exists 3 syntatic variants of this construct.